Maximum likelihood thresholds of generic linear concentration models: Generic linear subspaces

 \subsection{Upper bound on the MLT}

-The punchline of this subsection is Proposition~\ref{prop: easy direction} which tells us that the upper bound from Proposition~\ref{prop: hard direction} on the MLT of $\mathcal{M}_L$ for generic $L$ is also a lower bound.
+The main result of this subsection is Proposition~\ref{prop: easy direction} which tells us that the upper bound from Proposition~\ref{prop: hard direction} on the MLT of $\mathcal{M}_L$ for generic $L$ is also a lower bound.
 This direction is easier since it only requires algebraic considerations, as opposed to semi-algebraic.
+Let us define